12 Freelance Photographer Resume Examples for 2025

 Highlighting leadership in photography

-• Managed and trained a team of assistant photographers for large events, ensuring efficient workflow and high-quality results.
+• Managed a team of second shooters for a large wedding, ensuring quality and consistency in all photographs.

 Need more resume templates?